There are many ways of preparing beeswax for sale. This is the method I use.

 - Allow to cool overnight.
 Scrape any slumgum from the underside of the blocks.
 Slumgum and the old straining cloths make good firelighters.
 I only use each piece of stockinette once.

 - Melt the blocks in a double boiler, also known as a bain marie or porringer.
-Thornes sell a useful double boiler.
+I now use a Thorne’s bain marie instead of the double boiler shown in the picture.
 When all the wax has melted, allow it to cool until it is nearly starting to set.
 Any remaining debris should have sunk to the bottom.

 - Fill a jug with molten wax and carefully fill the moulds.
 Do not overfill.